yjxuestc0919/yjxuestc0919/README.md

 - ⚡ Fun fact: ...
 -->
 🎉 I am a Chinese undergraduate who now major in `Software Engineering` in `University of Electronic Science and Technology of China`.

 🌱 I’m currently learning about `web`, `cyber security` and trying to understand the basic knowledge of `AI`.

+🔭 I’m currently working on `IELTS` and `TOEFL` test, intending to go to the `United States` for my postgraduate degree.

 📫 How to reach me:
    - Email: peterqwqtop@gmail.com
    - Github: Here it is!